Chris-Rymer/Phishing-Email/README.md

 <h1>Phishing Email Investigation</h1>

 <h2>Description</h2>
-Open a Copy of a Suspected Phishing Email ELM File, Inspect Header for Discrepancies, Search VirusTotal for URL of Email Link, and Report Findings.
+Open a Copy of a Suspected Phishing Email ELM File, Inspect Header for Discrepancies, Search VirusTotal with URL Included in Email, and Report Findings.
 <br />